北海道データセンター関連情報 統合ポータルサイト 北海道データセンター関連情報 統合ポータルサイト

 Provided by: Akio Hachinohe (partially rendered)

-Plans for Large-Scale Sea Offshore Wind Power Stations in the Sea
+Plans for Large-Scale Offshore Wind Power Stations in the Sea

 • Japan Renewable Energy Corporation